ece-student/Team-16/docs/milestone2/milestone2.md

 ![](placement.png)

-We added the short range distance sensing option to our previous code.
+We added the short range distance sensing implementation to our previous line following/ turing code.